TheBalala/horned_beast/README.md

 Actual time needed to complete: 30 minute

-### Number and name of feature: Feature 3: Bootstrap
+### Number and name of feature: Feature #3: Bootstrap

 Estimate of time needed to complete: 2 hours

 Start time: 3 pm

+Finish time: 5pm

+Actual time needed to complete: 2 hours

+## class 03

+### Number and name of feature: Feature #1: Display a Modal

+Estimate of time needed to complete: 3 hours

+Start time: 2 pm

 Finish time: 5pm